Anatomy of pterosaurs: Skull, teeth, and crests

 Compared to the other vertebrate flying groups, the birds and bats, pterosaur skulls were typically quite large.
 Most pterosaur skulls had elongated jaws.
 Their skull bones tend to be fused in adult individuals.
 Early pterosaurs often had heterodont teeth, varying in build, and some still had teeth in the palate.
 In later groups the teeth mostly became conical.
-Front teeth were often longer, forming a "prey grab" in transversely expanded jaw tips, but size and position were very variable among species.
+Front teeth were often longer in transversely expanded jaw tips to grab prey but size and position were very variable among species.
 With the derived Pterodactyloidea, the skulls became even more elongated, sometimes surpassing the combined neck and torso in length.
 This was caused by a stretching and fusion of the front snout bone, the premaxilla, with the upper jawbone, the maxilla.
 Unlike most archosaurs, the nasal and antorbital openings of pterodactyloid pterosaurs merged into a single large opening, called the nasoantorbital fenestra.
 This feature likely evolved to lighten the skull for flight.
 In contrast, the bones behind the eye socket contracted and rotated, strongly inclining the rear skull and bringing the jaw joint forward.
 The braincase was relatively large for reptiles.